JamesM9/RW-CC/docs/en/rc_flysky_a8s.md

 7. Solder the following wires:
     * black wire from the receiver connector to the black wire from the flight controller connector;
     * red wire from the receiver connector to the red wire from the flight controller connector;
-    * white wire from the receiver connector to the white (if you're using Pixracer) or yellow (if you're using COEX Pix) wire from the flight controller connector:
+    * white wire from the receiver connector to the white (if you're using Pixracer) or yellow (if you're using Reality Works Pix) wire from the flight controller connector:

     <img src="../assets/flysky_a8s/11_solder_scheme.png" width=300 class="zoom border center" alt="wire soldering">